 1. WiFi Keep Disconnecting

 Your Android phone may start disconnecting from WiFi either while using the phone or when it goes to sleep.
 And as a result, there will be a delay in messages and notifications.
-Android do this to save battery life, but it’s not for everyone.
+Android does this to save battery life, but it’s not for everyone.
 So, here’s how to solve this problem:

 - Go to “Settings” and then tap on “WiFi”.